LimeProgramming/USB-serial-mouse-adapter/README.md

 - Sun
 - MM

+### KVMs
+KVM support has been added as of version 1.1.1.
+It works fine on my **one** KVM that I have test with.
+Given that TinyUSB is a bit picky, your results may vary.

 ## PCBs
 There are two variants of the PCB available in the KiCad folder, Phat and Slim for your preference.
 The main circuit for both PCBs is the same so the firmware package will work on both PCBs.